Vibration Frequency: How Sound Can Affect Blood Flow

 What is the frequency of vibration?

-The frequency of vibration is the number of cycles a vibrating object completes in one second, with the unit of frequency being hertz (Hz).
+Vibration frequency is the number of times a vibrating object moves back and forth in one second, measured in hertz (Hz).
 One hertz equals one cycle per second.

 What does it mean if you vibrate at a high frequency?

-When you vibrate at a high frequency, you feel lighter and experience greater personal power, clarity, peace, love, and joy.
-You also have little physical pain or discomfort, and emotions are easily managed.
+• When you vibrate at a high frequency, you feel lighter.
+You also experience more personal power, clarity, peace, love, and joy.

 What does a vascular ultrasound do?

-A vascular ultrasound is a noninvasive method used to examine the circulation in the body's blood vessels.
+Vascular ultrasound is a non-intrusive method for examining the circulation in the body's blood vessels.
 It can evaluate arteries or veins in nearly any body part, including the neck, abdomen, arms, and legs.

 How long does a vascular ultrasound exam take?